A Field Guide To Personal Finance

 Roth IRA

 A Roth IRA is a tax advantaged retirement account.
+Like the Roth 401k you pay taxes when you contribute but your investments grow tax free and when you withdraw funds in retirement they are tax free.
 After taking advantage of any employer match you might get through your company 401k I would take advantage of the Roth IRA up to the annual contribution limit if eligible.
 If you don’t get an employer match I would take advantage of the Roth IRA first.
 The one caveat here is if you are not eligible for the Roth IRA and your employer offers a Roth 401k.
 In that case I take advantage of the Roth 401k.

 Traditional IRA